-The Associated Press-LifeGoesStrong.com poll on the financial pressures of aging was conducted June 3-12 and is based on interviews of 1,416 adults, including 1,078 baby boomers born between 1946 and 1964.
+The Associated Press-LifeGoesStrong.com poll on baby boomers' overall outlook on aging was conducted June 3-12 and is based on interviews of 1,416 adults, including 1,078 born between 1946 and 1964, the baby boom years.

-The national survey was conducted online by Knowledge Networks of Palo Alto, Calif., under the direction and supervision of the AP's polling unit.
+The national survey was conducted online by Knowledge Networks of Menlo Park, Calif., under the direction and supervision of the AP's polling unit.

 Knowledge Networks initially contacted people using traditional telephone and mail polling methods and followed with an online interview.
 People chosen for the study who had no Internet access were given it for free.
 With a probability basis and coverage of people who otherwise couldn't access the Internet, the Knowledge Networks online surveys are nationally representative.